selfridgeoya/Threat-Hunt-The-Broker/README.md

 <img width="2232" height="900" alt="image" src="https://github.com/user-attachments/assets/073c693d-4d2e-473f-ad19-f4fa99db459a" />

-📸 Insert screenshot here (show AnyDesk execution)

 Finding

-Remote administration tool installed:
+Remote administration tool installed: anydesk

-anydesk
+the InitiatingProcessFileName confirmes that its the right tool

-🚩 Remote Tool Hash
+### 🚩 Remote Tool Hash

+Identify the SHA256 hash of the remote access tool.

 Investigation

 Once the remote tool executable was identified, I pivoted to file telemetry to retrieve the SHA256 hash associated with the AnyDesk binary.